 When moving into a smaller home, you’ll want to maximize any storage space you have.
 For example, you can use multi-functional furniture like storage ottomans, platform beds, and entertainment centers to organize clutter and give things a “home.”

-Depending on the layout of your new home, you may be able to utilize the extra space in some areas of your home.
-The space under the stairs, closets and even the crawlspace are great places to store seasonal items.
+Depending on the layout of your new home, you may be able to utilize the extra space under the stairs, in closets and even in the crawlspace to store lesser-used, seasonal items.
 You can use over-the-door hooks for towels and bathrobes, bins under the counter for storing smaller items, and so on.

 9. Digitize what you can to reduce space